 Expanders can either be used before or along with braces.
 This type of “spacer” usually remains in the mouth for six to eight months so that the expansion is stable.
 As with separators, it is important that the patient avoids eating sticky foods, as they could cause the appliance to come loose.
 In addition, it is a good idea to avoid very hard foods like ice, nuts, and hard candy, as they can damage the appliance.

 One other type of orthodontic appliance that is known as a “spacer” to some is also referred to as a space maintainer.
 There are different types of space maintainers and they can be used to hold space in either the upper arch or the lower arch.

 As the name implies, these appliances maintain space.
 They can be used when baby teeth are lost prematurely or to hold teeth that have been moved, kind of like a retainer.
 There are actually a couple of baby teeth in the lower arch that are a fair amount larger than the permanent teeth that erupt to replace them.
 In certain cases, this extra space can be very useful if a space maintainer is used to keep the lower permanent molars from shifting forward.
 There is typically no discomfort with the placement of a space maintainer, as it is generally a passive device.
 There are similar food restrictions to those for an expander, which primarily include avoiding sticky and hard foods.
 The amount of time which space maintainers stay cemented varies widely depending on the purpose and timing; it can be months or years.

 Have additional questions about dental spacers?
-Call Reddick Orthodontics.
+Call Melbourne Orthodontics.
 Our office staff will gladly answer any questions you have about dental spacers or orthodontic treatment.